Rahmeen14/Etihaad_/readme.md

 Clone this repo
 cd into this repo
 npm install
-node app.js
+Generate your Google Maps API key and insert it in script in the .html file node app.js
 ```
 Open Your favourite browser and go to localhost:3000 to access this site.
 (Select driving/walking/transit radio buttons before you enter places.
 Refresh evreytime you need to test for a different set of places)